axelchalon/axelchalon.github.io/0-book-review/_posts/2023-04-15-trying-not-to-try-slingerland-summary.md

 * Remaining relaxed and realizing it's no big stakes.
 	* Otherwise, "by the time you start betting for gold, you're completely petrified."
 ^
-# <a name="Spontaneity and authenticity, heartfulness"></a>Spontaneity and authenticity, heartfulness
+# Spontaneity and authenticity, heartfulness
 * × Don't second-guess yourself; spontaneity in improvisation.
 * Effortless and unselfconscious behaviour acts like a window into our true character.
 	* Spontaneous behaviour is hard to fake, indicates that your behaviour is not precalculated, but that it is authentic and that you are being transparent.
 When acting spontaneously, people know you are being authentic, and automatically trust you.